 I was steered towards a career in hotel management by my parents, but my heart wasn’t in it.
 I liked staying in hotels, not working in them!
 I enjoyed my time in the hotel kitchen, as I’ve been a passionate home cook since a very young age.
 As an undergraduate student at Cornell University’s School of Hotel Administration, I was exposed to a course in hotel design and I’ve never looked back.
-It can be said that I generally followed the path of most resistance as there wasn’t a lot of opportunity for a trained hotelier within the design field.
+It can be said that I generally followed the path of most resistance as there wasn’t a lot of opportunity for a trained hotelier within the interior design field.
 So I had to forge my own path often against all odds.
 I became an entrepreneur by necessity and not by choice.
 My passion for beauty and function is something that has always been at the core of my career focus.

-Any defining moments in your career?
+Any defining moments in your career in hospitality design?

 Every day should have one.
 The combination of all these different moments, which might not seem defining at that time, are essential for who I am today and who I’ll be in the future.
 I also believe in letting yourself be transported by life’s river rapids.
 You get tossed around a little, but when you make it out the other end – even if somewhat bruised – you feel exhilarated.
 Taking calculated risks usually carries rewards.